David Haigh: Football

 Haigh led GFH Capital's negotiations with the then-owner of Leeds United, Ken Bates, for the acquisition of the club.
 The agreement was formally announced at a press conference at Elland Road in November 2012.
 Haigh joined the Leeds United board in February 2013.
-On 1 July 2013, Haigh was made Managing Director of the club following the departure of now Football League CEO Shaun Harvey.
-On 11 April 2014, Haigh resigned as Managing Director following the purchase of the club by Massimo Cellino.
+On 1 July 2013, Haigh was made managing director of the club following the departure of now Football League CEO Shaun Harvey.
+On 11 April 2014, Haigh resigned as managing director following the purchase of the club by Massimo Cellino.

 In November 2013 Haigh and Andre Flowers, managing director of Enterprise Insurance, formed a consortium called Sport Capital to purchase the majority of the shares in the club from GFH Capital.
 Haigh is said to have fallen out with GFH Capital after they sold the club to Italian businessman Massimo Cellino and not Sport Capital.
-Sport Capital Launched a £33.5 million claim against GFH Capital.
+Sport Capital then launched a £33.5 million claim against GFH Capital.
 Following the failure of the acquisition Sport Capital remained a financier of Leeds United.

 After the Cornish non-league side Penzance AFC reached out to Haigh on social media looking for help, he joined the board as a committee member with the team sitting bottom of the South West Peninsula League Division One West, the 11th tier of English football.

 LGBTQ+ Advocacy

 In 2013 Haigh became the first openly gay managing director of an English football club, Leeds United.
 In November 2017, Pink News credited Haigh along with Robbie Rogers and Thomas Hitzlsperger with paving the way for LGBTQ players and managers in football.
 In December 2013, Leeds United, became the first Stonewall Diversity Champion in English football, championing gay equality within the club and Football and former Leeds and LA Galaxy player Robbie Rogers, became one of the first male professional football players to come out as gay, launching his Beyond It anti-discrimination charity with Haigh at Leeds United.

 In 2017, Haigh, Diva and OutNewsGlobal publisher Linda Riley and Gay Times co-launched #ComeOut2Play to support LGBTQ footballers to come out.
-Come out to play achieved 40 million supporters in 6 weeks.
+Come out to play reached 40 million people in 6 weeks.

 In 2017, Haigh was appointed to the Cornwall County Football Association Inclusivity Advisory Group in 2017 to advise on LGBTQ matters and diversity in Cornish football.
 In 2019 he joined the management board of the Cornwall County Football Association and became the Chairman of its Inclusivity Advisory group.

 In 2020, Haigh was shortlisted for the National Diversity Awards – Positive Role Model for LGBTQ.
 He was nominated again in 2022 for the National Diversity Award – Positive Role Model LGBTQ and Positive Role Model Disability alongside Detained International.